 Our previous experience has brought us up against tobacco giants and oil conglomerates, and provided us with the skills needed to negotiate at the highest levels of corporate law.
 If you believe you have suffered a serious loss over a business deal made in bad faith or from a breach of contract, our Louisiana business litigation attorneys can help.

 Our main office is in Baton Rouge near the 19th Judicial District Courthouse and the Downtown Business Association.
-We also have offices in Lake Charles, LA and New Iberia, LA.
-Do not hesitate to contact us for a free, no obligation to determine if you are entitled legal options.
+We also have offices in Lake Charles, Louisiana, and New Iberia, Louisiana.
+Do not hesitate to contact us for a free, no-obligation consultation to determine if you are entitled to legal options.